HCDE 590–591 Capstone · MindOS

 User-Controlled Intervention

 Users set their own scroll threshold.
-The avatar appears with a prompt — always dismissable.
+The avatar appears with a prompt — always dismissible.
 Autonomy is the non-negotiable core of the system.

 Feature 03